 AI-Powered Care is Around the Corner

 Wi-Fi Doppler Imaging technology includes a radar component plus an artificial intelligence layer.
 To make it as effective as possible, developers here at Celeno are constantly researching and training their algorithm so that it recognizes dangerous situations and reacts accordingly.
-In 2020, we are likely to see some major advancements in the industry, with AI-based sensors having a big role in keeping senior citizens safe and improving their quality of life.
+Expect to see some major advancements in the industry, with AI-based sensors having a big role in keeping senior citizens safe and improving their quality of life.

 Want to learn more?
 Check out our video demonstration of how Wi-Fi Doppler Imaging works and join us in this exciting time for senior healthcare!